-Direct mail plays an important role in your marketing campaign because it acts to supplement your other efforts cheaply and effectively.
+Direct mail plays an important role in your integrated marketing campaign because it acts to supplement your other efforts cheaply and effectively.
 It’s rarely used on its own as the sole way to market a product or service, since it does serve a niche role which limits the total amount that you can spend on it.
-Used correctly, direct mail can deliver an ROI that exceeds other forms of promotion, especially expensive types of advertising like broadcast.
-Like direct mail, this article has the role of quickly filling you in on the details you need to know.
+Used correctly, direct mail marketing can deliver an ROI that exceeds other forms of promotion, especially expensive types of advertising like broadcast.
+Like direct mail, this article has the role of quickly filling you in on the details you need to know for optimizing your integrated marketing communications.

 Direct mail has a number of advantages over other types of advertising, including the fact that messages can be prepared quickly and distributed easily to thousands of people, but it’s not the panacea it used to be.
 Some of the drawbacks readily attached to direct mail, like declining customer response rates in recent decades and expensive costs to manage a direct mail database, have been ameliorated in recent years.
 Customer response rates have actually leveled out after being artificially high for a number of decades due to the importance of mail in the consumer’s life, and new database technology is making database maintenance cheaper and more effective.